 What is this research about?

-This is a comprehensive study of the nutrition and marketing of sugary drinks to children and teens.
-This report presents the nutrient quality of sugary drinks, evaluates the products marketed to children, quantifies young people's exposure to sugary drink marketing, and describes the various marketing practices used to reach children and their parents.
-The data collected for this report was from all of 2010 and the first six months of 2011.
+In 2011, the Rudd Center conducted a comprehensive study of the nutrition and marketing of sugary drinks and energy drinks to youth.
+This report presented the nutrient quality of sugary drinks and energy drinks, evaluated the products marketed to children, quantified young people's exposure to sugary drink and energy drink marketing, and described the various marketing practices used to reach children and teens.
+This update looks at changes in the last three years in the nutrition quality and marketing landscape for sugary drinks and energy drinks.

 Why are you only concerned with marketing to children?